 Once the client presents sufficient medical expenses to meet his spenddown obligation and all other Medicaid eligibility requirements are met, appropriate RAPIDS procedures are followed to approve the AG and enter the spenddown.

-NOTE: Although eligibility begins on the date of service of the medical bills which bring the spenddown amount to \$0, expenses incurred on that date which are used to meet the spenddown, as indicated on Screen AGTM, are not paid by Medicaid.
+NOTE: Although eligibility begins on the date that medical bills bring the spenddown amount to \$0, expenses incurred on that date which are used to meet the spenddown, as indicated on Screen AGTM, are not paid by Medicaid.